Skip to Content

 to have symptoms (poorly controlled asthma), adding long-acting

-A review of research reports that in children with
+A review of research found that in children with

 persistent asthma who use inhaled corticosteroids but continue to have symptoms

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.